Groups and Lie algebras corresponding to the Yang-Baxter equations: Introduction

 3. We show that the Lie algebras ${\mathfrak{tr}}_n$, ${\mathfrak{qtr}}_n$ map onto the associated graded algebras of the Malcev Lie algebras of the groups ${\mathbf{Tr}}_n$, ${\mathbf{QTr}}_n$, respectively.

-4. The quantum group intuition suggests a conjecture that these maps are isomorphisms; in other words, that the ranks of the lower central series quotients for the groups ${\mathbf{Tr}}_n$, ${\mathbf{QTr}}_n$ are equal to the dimensions of the homogeneous components of the Lie algebras ${\mathfrak{tr}}_n$, ${\mathfrak{qtr}}_n$.
-We prove this conjecture in the case of ${\mathbf {Tr}}_n$, using the theory of universal quantization of Lie bialgebras.\footnote{Initially, we used the computer system ``Gap'' \cite{GAP4} to show that the conjecture was true for ${\mathbf {Tr}}_4$ up to degree 7.}
+4. The quantum group intuition suggests a conjecture that these maps are isomorphisms; in other words, that the ranks of the lower central series quotients for the groups ${\mathbf{Tr}}_n$, ${\mathbf{QTr}}_n$ are equal to the dimensions of the homogeneous components of the Lie algebras ${\mathfrak{tr}}_n$, ${\mathfrak{qtr}}_n$.\footnote{We used the computer system ``GAP'' \cite{GAP4} to show that the conjecture was true for ${\mathbf {Tr}}_4$ up to degree 7.}

 We note, however, that the groups ${\mathbf {Tr}}_n$ for $n\ge 4$ are not formal in the sense of Sullivan~\cite{Su} (i.e.\ their Malcev Lie algebras are not isomorphic to their rational holonomy Lie algebras).
 The same holds for the groups ${\mathbf {QTr}}_n$, $n\ge 4$.
 Summarizing, we may say that the properties of the groups ${\mathbf {Tr}}_n$, ${\mathbf {QTr}}_n$ are similar to those of the pure cactus group $\Gamma_n$ studied in \cite{EHKR}.